ROWAN UNIVERSITY POLICY

 Responsible Officer: General Counsel

 To outline the roles, authority and responsibilities of the Office of Internal Audit and those of the management whose schools, departments and divisions are audited.

-Under the direction of the Audit Committee of the Board of Trustees, the President and the Chief of Staff, the Chief Internal Auditor shall ensure compliance with and implement this policy, which has been approved by the Audit Committee.
+Under the direction of the Audit Committee of the Board of Trustees, the President and General Counsel, the Chief Internal Auditor shall ensure compliance with and implement this policy, which has been approved by the Audit Committee.